 We do this by:

-- Giving communities a national voice on key issues impacting upon the lives of people with a learning disability and other support needs
+- Giving our members a national voice on key issues impacting upon the social care and education sectors, and upon the lives of people with a learning disability and other support needs

-- Raising awareness of the work of the Camphill communities in Scotland by engaging with key audiences, including the Scottish Government, MSPs, local authorities, NHS Health Boards, the social care regulators and users and carers groups
+- Raising awareness of the work of the Camphill communities in Scotland by engaging with key audiences, including the Scottish Government, MSPs, local authorities, other third sector organisations and members of the general public

-- Contributing to the development of policies and legislation affecting people with a learning disability and other support needs
+- Contributing to the development of policies and legislation affecting the social care and education sectors, and people with a learning disability and other support needs

-- Updating and engaging our members in the wider social care environment, including regulatory and legislative changes and sector-wide developmental opportunities
+- Keeping our members up to date with relevant developments, including regulatory and legislative changes, and developmental opportunities

-- Supporting communities to learn from each other and to work collaboratively in areas of mutual interest
+- Supporting our members to work together, to learn from each other and to work collaboratively in areas of mutual interest

 Our policy and influencing work is founded upon the values and ideals that inspire the Camphill movement as a whole.
 These include: